Darth Vader: Lightsaber Color & Lore

 • Rounded emitter shroud

-That said, Vader’s red saber has more black detailing and two kyber crystals for enhanced control of the blade’s length.
-There’s a practical element to this — having a similar hilt gives Vader tactical control through familiarity.
-However, one could view this as a visual metaphor indicating that the Sith lord has not let the past die as much as he, or his master Darth Sidious, would like to believe.
+That said, Vader’s red saber has more black detailing and two kyber crystals for enhanced blade stability and power control.
+There’s a practical element to this; having a similar hilt gives Vader tactical control through familiarity.
+However, one could view this as a visual metaphor indicating that the Sith Lord has not let the past die as much as he, or his Sith Master, Darth Sidious, would like to believe.

 What Color Lightsaber Does Darth Vader Have?

 Darth Vader’s lightsaber color is red.
-The Sith and other adherents to the dark side of the Force all use red lightsabers, from Count Dooku to Kylo Ren.
+The Sith and other adherents to the Dark Side of the Force all use red lightsabers, from Count Dooku to Kylo Ren.
+These historical crimson blades are created by “bleeding” a kyber crystal through anger, pain, and hatred.
+Read more about this formidable color in our guide, Who Has a Red Lightsaber?

 How & When Does Darth Vader Get His Red Lightsaber?

-The first red lightsaber Darth Vader has is technically not the one from the original trilogy.
-Shortly after becoming a Sith Lord, with the Great Jedi Purge in full effect, Emperor Palpatine orders Darth Vader to hunt down Kirak Infil’a (a Jedi Master in hiding) and obtain his lightsaber.
-He does, then takes the saber to Mustafar, a place that represents his anger, hatred and pain, to bleed its kyber crystal — the Sith practice of pouring those negative emotions, their source of power, into the kyber crystal to corrupt it and turn it red.
+The first red lightsaber this infamous Sith has is technically not the one from the original trilogy, so where did Darth Vader get his lightsaber?
+Shortly after becoming a Sith Lord, with the Great Jedi Purge (aka Order 66) in full effect, Emperor Palpatine orders Darth Vader to hunt down Kirak Infil’a (a Jedi Master in hiding) and obtain his lightsaber.
+He does, then takes the saber to Mustafar, a place that represents his anger, hatred, and pain, to bleed its kyber crystal (the Sith practice of pouring those negative emotions, their source of power, into the kyber crystal to corrupt it and turn it red).

 While Kirak Infil’a’s hilt is destroyed in a confrontation with bounty hunters, Vader salvages its bled kyber crystal.
-This serves as a basis for the new hilt he creates — the classic Darth Vader lightsaber hilt that is our focus.
+This corrupted crystal becomes the heart of the new Sith lightsaber he forges — that legendary Darth Vader lightsaber hilt seen in the original trilogy.
 This backstory for Vader’s lightsaber was established in the 2017 Darth Vader comic series published by Marvel and written by Charles Soule.

 Major Appearances of Darth Vader’s Lightsaber On Screen